rshk/aliasfile/README.rst

     - positional arguments (``{}``, ``{1}``) -> variadic arguments to the command
     - ..or explicit: ``{args[1]}``
     - environment: ``{env[USER]}``
-    - vars (see below): ``{vars[USER]}``
     - extra arguments will be appended to the command

 - ``env``: environment for the command

-  - not considered in string formatting
-  - will go through the same formatting as commands

-- ``vars``: to be replaced in env/command formatting
+  - replacements are applied on values, as with ``command``

+- ``append_args``: boolean flag, indicating whether extra arguments on the command line should be automatically appended to ``command``.
+Defaults to ``True``; you might want to disable this if applying arguments manually using string formatting.

 Notes
 =====

-- we want some way to prevent automatic appending of varargs
 - we might want to use jinja for formatting, so we can have conditionals / defaults
-- we might want inheritance, rather than having "nested" aliasing
+- it would be nice to handle "chained" alisaing internally, rather than doing multiple ``execvpe()`` calls

 Examples